Template Numerical Library version\ main:bb09b17

 ...

-The solution can be visualised with Gnuplot as follows:
+The solution can be visualised with Gnuplot using the command:

 plot 'ODESolver-HeatEquationExample-result.out' with lines